 - Have an excessive record of traffic convictions or negligent traffic collisions.

-- Have illegally used marihuana within the last two years preceding the date of the Civil Service exam and up to and including the date of appointment.
+- Have illegally used marijuana within the last two years preceding the date of the Civil Service exam and up to and including the date of appointment.

 - Within five (5) years preceding the date of the Civil Service written exam or during the hiring process, having used any illegal drug or controlled substance other than marihuana.
-However, some illegal drugs or controlled substances tried, experimented with, used or tasted may be an automatic disqualifier ( contact Personnel Office for more information).
+However, some illegal drugs or controlled substances tried, experimented with, used or tasted may be an automatic disqualifier (contact

 - Making any false statement of facts; being deceptive by statement or omission in the Preliminary application or Personal History Statement or by any means in any part of the selection process.